Mellen-Thomas

 illustrates a suitable pattern of light sources.

-different wavelength ranges according to two embodiments of the
+wavelength ranges according to two embodiments of the invention.

-illustrate suitable light intensity patterns versus time for
+suitable light intensity patterns versus time for delivery of

 FIG. 8 is a representative